Platform and Technology Capabilities

 Contrary to popular belief, an abandoned cart can also be a great source of revenue.
 Chatbots can remind users of items in their abandoned shopping cart and ask them if they are willing to proceed towards checkout or if they would like to clean their cart.
 On most occasions, such reminders push customers to revisit their cart and enable them to purchase some if not all of the items in their cart.

-E-commerce customers are always on the lookout for high-value experiences that make their shopping journey exciting and personal.
-One way to achieve this is by allowing consumers to engage in one-to-one conversations with chatbots and have their questions answered quickly and easily.
+E-commerce customers are always on the lookout for high-value personalized experiences that make their shopping journey exciting and distinctive..
+One way to achieve this is by allowing consumers to engage in one on one conversations with chatbots and have their questions answered quickly and easily.
 If you’re planning on building your own chatbot and offering a customer experience like never before, here are some tips:

 Although chatbots can hold conversations just as fluently as humans, never let customers assume they are speaking to a human and not a bot.
-Automated responses can help gather basic information from customers, but since many do not prefer speaking to machines, its best if you admit who you are, rather than trying to be someone you’re not.
+Automated responses can help gather basic information from customers, but since many do not prefer speaking to machines, it’s best to make it clear to the customer that you are in fact a chatbot.

 Every customer appreciates his/her privacy, therefore, never let the chatbot get too intrusive.
 Allow it to communicate only when asked to.
 Also, since customers might share a lot of personal and private information with the chatbot, safeguard and protect that data and value their privacy under all circumstances.